1. Why the eVisa

 18. How does an applicant know if the Visa has been approved?

 Notifications of visa approvals are being sent through applicants email.

 The system directs an application to the nearest Embassy or High Commission to the place/country of application and initiates immediate response

 19. The multi-entry visa is no longer available

-A visitor will not be able to get multi-entry visa online.
+A visitor will not be able to get multi-entry visa online (Learn more about visas and citizenship on CitizenshipBureau).
 This can only be issued by immigration offices in Nairobi headquarters.
 Therefore, an applicant will apply for single entry on the e-visa portal, upon confirmation and arrival in the country then go to Immigration offices 7th to apply for multi-entry visa.

 20. What are EVisa Kiosks?

 The Immigration will introduce e-Visa kiosks at JKIA and MIA for two months to assist in the transition and to handle emergency cases only and even then one will still have to apply for the visa online from the kiosks and await confirmation on issuance which may take time and may not be guaranteed.
 To minimize on anxiety and the risk of applying upon arrival, we are encouraging the eVisa application as per the required timelines unless it’s an emergency beyond the applicants’ influence